makiuchi-d/arelo/README.md

 This option can be set multiple times.

+The default value is the current directory ("./").

 Note:
 This option can be file instead of directory, but arelo cannot follow modification after the file has been removed/renamed.